Mobile basic health care & awareness programme

 Our mobile schools

 In order to bring education to these people who are continually on the move, SONNE’s local partner APDA has introduced the concept of mobile schools: the teachers, themselves members of the respective Afar tribe, move along with the nomads and teach them wherever they may be at the time.
 This approach has proved extremely successful.
-Altogether, approximately 15.000 children and adults have learned to read and write and quite a few have moved on to higher education and even to university!
+Altogether, more than 15.000 children and adults have learned to read and write and quite a few have moved on to higher education and even to university!

 Sustainable famine relief – goats for families in need